BlackbitDigitalCommerce/pimcore-data-director/README.md

 * JSON as zip file incl. assets
 * XML exports
 * XML exports as zip file incl. assets
+* send export document via email

 This way you can one the one hand create / edit objects, assets and documents in your Pimcore.
 On the other hand you can use this bundle to create fully customizable REST API endpoints.

-It is also possible to not only generate those export documents but you can also specify what to do with the export document: the bundle already ships with the follwoing ready-to-be-used result action templates:
+It is also possible to not only generate those export documents but you can also specify what to do with the export document: the bundle already ships with the following ready-to-be-used result action templates:
 * upload export document via (S)FTP, AWS S3 and other cloud storage providers
-* send export document via email

 With the automatic mapping functionalities and the provided templates setting up imports and exports is a matter of minutes - in most cases without any programming necessary.
 But of course if you want to adjust import or export data, you can by using callback functions.